Andy4495/emulator-8-bit/README.md

 [![Build](https://github.com/Andy4495/emulator-8-bit/actions/workflows/Build.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/Build.yml)
 [![Check Markdown Links](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/CheckMarkdownLinks.yml)

-This is a simple Z80 CPU emulator that I am working on.
+This is a simple Z80 CPU emulator and disassembler.

-I created it as a learning exercise to refresh my C++ programming skills (particularly with streams) and to spend some time diving into the Z80 CPU architecture for another project I am working on.
-I am also getting a reminder in the difference in design approaches between a limited-resource embedded platform (e.g. Arduino) versus a platform with relatively generous resouces and an operating system (WSL/MacOS/Linux).
+I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture.

-The emulator currently only supports the Z80; I am trying to write it in a way that would make it possible to support other 8-bit CPUs by creating additional CPU classes that represents the programmer's model (registers and instruction decoding).
+The emulator currently only supports the Z80.
+The Z80-specific code is encapsulated in a Z80 class, so it should be possible to support additional CPUs by creating classes specific for those CPUS.

 There are many other open source emulators available.
 This emulator is not meant to replace any of those, and likely does not contain any features not already available.
 It was solely created as a learning exercise.